 1300 hrs.
 6 Tp comd Capt.
 Evill was ordered fwd from their posn to 4 Tp area where Capt.
 Evill was given instructions to thicken up 4 Tp posn with a view to holding the feature.
 However after (X)Tps counter-attack there was a brief lull in the battle and it was decided to put in an immediate counter-attack with one P1 to regain 4 Tps fwd posns.

 1400 hrs.
 Lt.
 Palmer now brought up his P1 and after a recce with Sec Comds the attack went round the R. flank, with two 2 inch mortars and all available Brens in support on the crest.

 At this moment Lt.
 Larcher's P1 (6 Tp) arrived.
-They were ordered to send all Bren teams fwd to thicken up 4 Tp posns and replace cas, the remainder maning posns in 4 Tp area on the E. Flank.
-Several men helped to evacuate cas and with the amn supply.
-As men in the fwd posns became cas so others were called fwd to take their place on the Bren guns.
+They were ordered to send all Bren teams fwd to thicken up 4 Tp posns and replace casualties, the remainder maning posns in 4 Tp area on the E. Flank.
+Several men helped to evacuate casualties and with the amn supply.
+As men in the fwd posns became casualties so others were called fwd to take their place on the Bren guns.
 6 Tp remained in posn until finally relieved by 5 Cdo.